thsconline/cli/README.md

   > GET value of /json/5340 will grab all files linked with view number 5340.
 In this case will download all the HSC papers for Maths Ext 2

+  > GET value of /s/upload will start the Bulk Upload File service.

 * _filter_ - filter out particular files

 Examples